taylor-curran/prefect-pacc-2024/4_events_automations/README.md

 TODO: Why multiple webhook calls?

 ## 4. Declare and resolve a [Prefect Incident](https://docs.prefect.io/latest/cloud/incidents/)

+[Incidents](https://docs.prefect.io/latest/cloud/incidents/) are formal declarations of disruptions to a workspace.
+With automations, activity in that workspace can be paused when an incident is created and resumed when it is resolved.

 1. Find the `Incidents` page and click the `+` button.
 2. Define a test incident, call it something like `your-name-pacc-test` and click `Declare`:
     ![Alt text](declare_incident.png)